Education for Sustainable Development in Schools

 ABOUT THE ORGANISATION

-INABIO is a public research institute attached to the Ministry of Environment, Water and Ecological Transition (MAATE), with administrative, financial, and legal autonomy.
+INABIO is a public research institute attached to the Ecuadorian Ministry of Environment, Water and Ecological Transition (MAATE), with administrative, financial, and legal autonomy.
 The Biodiversity Database is INABIO’s main strategy for information management, built and developed with the support of several institutions, universities, and cooperation agencies.
 The research, development and innovation processes relate its projects to the Sustainable Development Goals, to the needs of the country and specially to goal 3 of the National Biodiversity Agenda, bioprospecting for conservation purposes and the promotion of bioindustry in Ecuador for the development of technology to minimise damage to the natural heritage.